zin-engine/core/README.md

-# core
+# Core
-⚙️ The core Go engine powering ZIN — a minimal zero-boilerplate HTML preprocessor for building dynamic sites with static simplicity.
+The core Go engine powering ZIN — a minimal zero-boilerplate HTML preprocessor for building dynamic sites with static simplicity.